petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-discount.md

 If using a coupon code,

-1. Switch the _Use Coupon Code_ toggle to _Yes_.
+1. Enable the _Use Coupon Code_ toggle.
 1. Enter the following:

     * **Coupon Code**: spring-sale
     * **Maximum Total Uses**: 1
     * **Maximum Uses Per Account**: 1

-1. Click _Publish_ when finished.
+1. Click _Publish_.

-The coupon code has been added.
+The coupon code is now active for the discount.

 ## Adding Rules to a Discount